ThomasMertes/seed7/src/read_me.txt

     ...Visual Studio\2019\Community\VC\Auxiliary\Build

+  or for a professional installation in the directory

+    ...Visual Studio\2019\Professional\VC\Auxiliary\Build

   Note that 2019 is the year of the MSVC release.
 In a 32-bit operating system use a console and execute: